4 Amla Face Mask Recipes for Better Skin

 How to Apply an Amla Face Mask

-Ideally you want your face mask to be approximately the consistency of yogurt — easy to spread but not too watery and runny.
+Ideally you want your face mask to be roughly the consistency of yogurt — easy to spread but not too watery and runny.

-It can be good to apply these treatments while they still have a little warmth left in them from the hot water mixed with the powdered amla (though obviously not too hot).
+It’s good to apply these amla powder facial packs while they still have a little warmth left in them from the hot water (though obviously not too hot).

-I hope these treatments work as well for you as they have for me and others I have given them to.
-I’d appreciate any feedback in the comments section below.
+I hope these natural face pack recipes work as well for you as they have for me and others I have given them to.
+I’d appreciate reading about your results and any feedback in the comments section below.